-Details of the Group and subsidiaries
+Details of the Group and subsidiaries for 2021/22

-Part of ACNC Reporting ACNC & DGR Percent of hel Name of Entity Entity Type Notes Group Status 2022 2021 % % RichmondPRA Parent (1) (2) Yes Yes - endorsed N/A N/A RichmondPRA Services Subsidiary (1) (2) (3) (4) Yes Yes - endorsed N/A N/A
+Name of Entity Entity Type Notes Part of ACNC Reporting Group ACNC & DGR Status Percent of shares held (2 ) 2022 % RichmondPRA Parent (1) (2) Yes Yes - endorsed N/A RichmondPRA Services Subsidiary (1) (2) (3) (4) Yes Yes - endorsed N/A

-The above entities are consolidated in the financial statements (refer to Note E3 for detailed accounting policy) Both entities are companies limited by guarantee and therefore do not have issued capital.
-The parent entity acquired control over RichmondPRA Services Limited in the merger of the two companies.
+- (1) The above entities were consolidated in the financial statements in 2021/22 (refer to Note E3 for detailed accounting policy).
+The parent entity information is a sole entity of RichmondPRA Limited given that the RichmondPRA Services Limited has ceased operations. - (2) Both entities were companies limited by guarantee and therefore do not have issued capital.
+(3) The parent entity acquired control over RichmondPRA Services Limited in the merger of the two companies.
 Refer to Note D2 for details of the capital reserve which represents membership interests given to members as consideration for acquisition.

 (4) The subsidiary entity ceased operations on 30 June 2022.